Rank-1 Matrix Completion with Gradient Descent and Small Random Initialization: Simulation

-\paragraph{Small Initialization} In the next experiment, we assessed the importance of small initialization for convergence of GD.
-We used the same conditions used in the previous experiment except $n=500$.
+\textbf{Small Initialization} In the next experiment, we investigated the importance of a small initialization for the convergence of GD.
+We used the same conditions as in the previous experiment except $n=500$.
 We measured $\vnorm{\xt \pm \xs}$ at $t = \frac{1}{\log(1 + \eta \ls)} \log \frac{\sqrt{\ls n}}{\beta_0} + 100$ and averaged it over $1000$ trials.
 We repeated the experiment while changing the initialization size from $10^0$ to $10^{-9}$ and the sampling probability from $0.01$ to $0.04$.
-The result is summarized to \cref{fig:3}.
-In all sampling probabilities, the small initialization improves the convergence of GD.
-Also, the performance starts to saturate at much larger initialization size as sampling probability increases, and this agrees with our finding \cref{eq:beta0} that a larger initialization is possible as more samples are available.
+The result is summarized in \cref{fig:2}(c).
+For all sampling probabilities, the small initialization improves the convergence of GD.
+Also, the performance starts to saturate at much larger initialization sizes as the sampling probability increases, and this is consistent with our finding \cref{eq:beta0} that a larger initialization is possible as more samples are available.